youngishcord/gRPC_File_Transfer/README.md

 ﻿# gRPC_File_Transfer
 ---
-## This is a simple example of a program for transferring a large file via gps with pre-sending the filename and md5 sums.
+## This is a simple example of a program for transferring a large file via gRPC and protobuff with pre-sending the filename and md5 sums.

 Commands for creating protocol-scripts: